hec015/cse15l-lab-reports/labreport3/labreport3.md

 ### Setting bookmarks
 `less biomed/1468-6708-3-1.txt`
-I'm at line that reads "Body mass index" and want to bookmark it, so I enter `m`, and it displays
+I'm at line that reads "Body mass index" and want to bookmark it, so I enter `m`, and it displays:
 ```
 set mark:
 ```